We are commited to

 An initial screening will eliminate the investment outright, if it falls within one of the excluded sectors.

-After the initial screening, a due diligence detailed by the investment team that analyzes the information provided by the company in the ESG questionnaire and in which, in addition to the technological, legal and fiscal aspects of the business plan, the risks in terms of sustainability and/or the difficulty in overcoming any constraints that may jeopardize sustainability, will be assessed, and the decision may be to not proceed with the investment.
+After the initial screening, a detailed due diligence is performed by the investment team that analyzes the information provided by the company in the ESG questionnaire and in which, in addition to the technological, legal and fiscal aspects of the business plan, the risks in terms of sustainability and/or the difficulty in overcoming any constraints that may jeopardize sustainability, will be assessed, and the decision may be to not proceed with the investment.

 It should be noted, however, that Beta Capital may consider an investment that does not meet all ESG criteria in the initial assessment, provided the team presents a clear and workable plan to meet the required standards within a reasonable period of time after the investment.

-Beta Capital pursues a hand -on policy on its portfolio companies, actively involving itself with those responsible for, throughout its different stages, identifying and managing sustainability risks.
+Beta Capital pursues a hand-on policy on its portfolio companies, actively involving itself with those responsible for, throughout its different stages, identifying and managing sustainability risks.

 The investment team is responsible for monitoring the environmental, social and governance impact of the investee companies, as well as assessing the main negative impacts and implementing the strategy outlined to achieve the defined objectives .
 Namely in providing ESG performance support and monitoring and development of appropriate ESG key performance indicators ( KPIs ), as well as their implementation, data collection and processing.
-Beta Capital considers that it has a capacity to influence its subsidiaries that is likely to make them evolve in this field.

 Each portfolio company will prepare an annual Environmental, Social and Governance Report (ESG Report) that assesses its performance on these topics.
 This report will be used to monitor progress and keep portfolio companies focused on achieving their sustainability goals and preparing for the future.